About

 Tucked between glasses and serving spoons, I imagined little food-themed conversation cards.
 Not about recipes, but about memory, meaning, emotion, home, and culture.
 The beginning of Food Stories was born.

+This deck holds many things for me: it’s part invitation, part offering, and part personal reckoning.
+As a society, we're deeply hungry for connection, and at its heart, this deck is a commitment to aid the loneliness epidemic.
 In a world that lives hunched behind screens, we crave something to feed our spirits, yet we often drink from wells that don't feed us.
 I created Food Stories as a tool to help us slow down, soften, and truly listen to one another.
 The questions are playful, vulnerable, varied, and even a bit sexy, designed to help us meet one another beyond small talk.
 You’ll quickly find you’re never really just talking about food.

 This deck is something I wish I had during the years I spent traveling to 19 countries between 2018 and now.